garrandall/popular-music-data/tracks/if-i-can-t-have-you-etta-harvey.md

 The way you squeeze me
 The way you kiss me
 Ya ya ya ya ya ya ya ya ya
-If i can't have you
+If I can't have you

 I can't talk to nobody
 Unless i'm talking to you
 I don't wanna hold nobody
 Unless i'm holding you

-Chorus

 I can't be kissing nobody
 Unless i'm kissing you
-I just don't i just don't i just don't want to be bothered with nobody Unless i'm bothered with you
+I just don't I just don't I just don't want to be bothered with nobody Unless i'm bothered with you

-Chorus